UselessPickles/ts-enum-util/README.md

 ## What is it?

-`ts-enum-util` provides utilities to improve the usefulness of enums.
+`ts-enum-util` provides type-safe utilities to improve the usefulness of TypeScript enums.
 There are two major and distinct aspects to `ts-enum-util`.

 ### Enum Wrapper Utilities